csbg/Hands-on-Biomedical-Data/day3.md

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 3.2:`
 * Use the correlation function in R `?cor` to correlate the samples in the data matrix.
-* Next, generate a heatmap of the resulting correlation heatmap using the function `?pheatmap`
+* Generate and discuss the heatmap of the correlation heatmap using the function `?Heatmap`

 ### MDS projection
 Finally, use MDS projection, using the same code from the last exercise: